 The southwestern region of the White Mountains is one of the most remote and least visited portions of the White Mountain National Forest.
-While people frequently hike Mount Moosilauke, the rest of the trail system and woods in the area seldom visited by hikers, giving the entire region a distinctly wilderness feel.
+While people frequently hike Mount Moosilauke, the rest of the trail system and woods is in the area seldom visited by hikers, giving the entire region a distinctly wilderness feel.
 Mount Clough is the second highest mountain in the region after Mount Moosilauke, but is trail-less so it can only be climbed using off trail compass and navigation techniques which surprising few hikers are really good at.

 I have a personal interest in growing the off-trail hiking community because I want to hike these trail-less peaks with other like-minded individuals who enjoy the wilderness experience they offer and the challenge and trade-craft associated with off-trail hiking and compass navigation.
 I’ve started leading some intermediate hiking trips for the Appalachian Mountain Club targeted at people who have taken a compass navigation course previously, but haven’t had the chance to apply and practice those skills on a off-trail hike where they need to do all the upfront planning and hands-on navigation during a trip.

 I held the first of these trips last Sunday and it went really well.
 We had a great bunch of people and successfully summited Mount Clough after a three and a half hour climb.
 Rather than navigating for the participants myself, I let them do the route planning for this hike and work together as a team to determine a good route to the summit and back.
 My role was really to help structure their pre-trip planning activities and facilitate group interactions during the trip itself, occasionally pointing out some best practices in off-trail and compass navigation that they can build on for future hikes.
 I had a blast on this trip and it was one of the most rewarding hikes I’ve ever led for the AMC.
 If you missed this one, there will be others!